Poetry Out Loud

-The DC Commission on the Arts and Humanities is pleased to present the District of Columbia Finals for Poetry Out Loud in partnership with the National Endowment for the Arts and the Poetry Foundation.
-The program will take place at the DC Office of Cable Television, Film, Music & Entertainment on Wednesday, March 8, 2017.
+The DC Commission on the Arts and Humanities (CAH) is pleased to present the District of Columbia Finals for Poetry Out Loud in partnership with the National Endowment for the Arts and the Poetry Foundation.
+The program will take place at the Blind Whino on Thursday, March 7, 2019.
 The event is free and open to the public.
+The Master of Ceremonies will be Charity Blackwell.
+In addition, live performances of local DC-based artists will be included in the evening's program - the Howard University Step Team, BlaqueStone and Marjan Naderi of Split This Rock.

 *Please note that seating is limited and that all attendees are requested to confirm attendance as soon as possible.
 RSVP here.

-Banneker High School, BASIS Public Charter School, Capital City Public Charter School, Cardozo High School, Dunbar High School, E.L.
-Haynes Public Charter School, Eastern High School, Georgetown Visitation Prepatory School, McKinley Technology High School, SEED Public Charter School, St. Anselm's Abbey School, Washington Latin Public Charter School and Wilson High School.
+Anacostia High School, Banneker High School, Capital City Public Charter School, Cesar Chavez Public Charter School, District of Columbia International School, Duke Ellington School of The Arts, E.L.
+Haynes Public Charter School, Eastern High School, McKinley Technology High School, St. Anselm's Abbey School and Washington Latin Public Charter School.

 About Poetry Out Loud - Poetry Out Loud is a national competition that seeks to foster the next generation of literary readers by capitalizing on the latest trends in poetry - recitation and performance.
 The program builds on the resurgence of the oral art form of poetry, as seen in the slam poetry and spoken word movements.
 The program invites these dynamic aspects into the classroom, where teachers engage students through classroom memorization, performances and competition.